 Geothermal power is a hallmark of New Zealand renewable generation alongside hydro and wind.
 It makes up 13% of the nation’s electricity supply, with the first generator being commissioned in Wairakei in 1958.
 Although New Zealand is not the world’s largest geothermal producer, it is unique in that Wairakei is liquid-dominated, and most of the geothermal production is two-phase flow or ‘wet’ steam, which must be filtered to avoid damaging the turbines.
 This contrasts with the ‘dry’ steam in places such as Italy, which contains no water and is easier to handle [1].

-This literature review will begin with the current and historical physical state of the Wairakei geothermal field, along with some of the procedures used by the current operators, Contact Energy.
+This review will begin with the current and historical physical state of the Wairakei geothermal field, along with some of the processes used by the current operators, Contact Energy.
 A summary of literature surrounding operational management of geothermal power plants will follow, along with areas of potential research.

 The scope of this review is the modelling of the surface network from the wellhead to the generator.
-This means we are less interested in effects such as subsidence, loss of pressure drawdown and the possible reoccurrence of injected fluid at production wells, which are typically simulated with subsurface modelling.
+This means we are less interested in effects such as subsidence, loss of pressure and the possible reoccurrence of injected fluid at production wells, which are typically simulated with subsurface modelling.

 Objectives of the Wairakei Geothermal Field